Here’s What To Wear To A Festival – Whatever The Weather Decides To Do

 Sienna Miller ©Getty

-The accessories
+Great accessories

 When it comes to festival accessories, you could do a lot worse than following Lisa Bonet, who wore a straw cowboy hat to a film premiere in 2001.
-Swap the flared jeans for a denim mini skirt or even a festival playsuit - the wedges for a pair of walking boots - and you're ready for any summer festival.
+You could swap the flared jeans for a denim mini skirt or even a festival playsuit - the wedges for a pair of walking boots - and you're ready for any summer festival.
 Other low-effort but high-impact outfit additions?
 Cord necklaces and bandana scarves.

 Lisa Bonet festival outfits